trac-dep-tests/label-based/README.md

 - `/take` - will make you the sole assignee of an issue
 - `/assign` - will add you to the current list of assignees

-There is a GHA that will remove these comments though to keep the comment history clean
+The GHA that updates assignment cleans up after itself to keep the comment history clean

 ## Updating Labels